RiskyGUY22/connect-4/README.md

-A functioning connect 4 game written in pure C, this program was designed for GNU/Linux based operating systems, but I added windows cross compiling support to the Makefile. _NOTE_ the Windows binary has not been tested so may work not work as intended.
+A functioning connect 4 game written in pure C, this program was designed for GNU/Linux based operating systems, but I added windows cross compiling support to the Makefile.

+_NOTE_ The Windows binary runs but DOES NOT FUNCTION CORRECTLY.
+Not going to we write the whole code in pro windows format since I have a Linux version which works.

 # Download